amithegde/amithegde.github.io/_posts/2015-6-29-writing-a-fast-and-easy-to-use-azure-storage-table-browser.md

 Supporting client-side LINQ queries
 -----------------------------------

 `Azure Storage` supports [OData](http://www.odata.org/) query format which comes with a [limited set of query operators](http://msdn.microsoft.com/en-us/library/windowsazure/ff683669.aspx).
 Though this works well for filtering data over `HTTP`, we can't leverage on the advanced capabilities of [LINQ](https://msdn.microsoft.com/en-us/library/bb397926.aspx) to filter and aggregate the data.
 So I wrote a wrapper around this to perform `LINQ ` operations on the data received from server.
-Here is the original project [TextToLINQ](https://github.com/amithegde/TextToLINQ) with some example usage.
+Here is the original project [TextToLINQ](https://github.com/amithegde/TextToLINQ) I created, with some example usage.
 And the [code](https://github.com/amithegde/AzureTableBrowser/blob/master/src/AzureTableBrowser/AzureTableBrowser/Helpers/TextToLinq.cs) if you want to look at the core of it right away.

 The idea behind this class is simple and is reusable. given a compile-able c# `LINQ` expression